harirajan10/WordleBot/README.md

 python3 WordleBot.py
 ```

-from this directory and the bot will guid you through the days Wordle.
+from this directory and the bot will guide you through the days Wordle.